NatLibFi/RecordManager/README.md

 ## General Installation

-- PHP 7.3 is required.
+- Minimum supported PHP version is 7.3.
 - Composer is required for dependencies.
 Run `composer install` in the directory where RecordManager is installed.
 - The following PHP modules are required: xml, xslt, mbstring, intl
 - The following PECL module is required: mongodb

+N.B.
+When using MongoDB, its localLogicalSessionTimeoutMinutes may need to be increased if long-running processes get interrupted with a "cursor id [number] not found" error.

 ## Installation notes on CentOS 7